Advert

 University of Kent logo

 Masters degrees are academic programmes offered by universities to students who have completed a recognised undergraduate qualification.
-These degrees are recognized as representative of academic study and research at an advanced level.
+These degrees are recognised as representative of academic study and research at an advanced level.